-(1) A module examination in compulsory and required elective modules that was failed or is considered as failed may be re-taken twice.
+(1) A module examination in the basic and advanced modules that was failed or is considered as failed may be re-taken twice.
 For module examinations that comprise several parts, only the parts that were failed have to be re-taken.
+The dates for the re-sit examinations are set by the person responsible for a module in accordance with (2) and (3) below.
 Unsuccessful attempts at other universities or an institution of equivalent status have to be taken into account.

-(2) The first re-taking of module examinations has to be done by the second week of the following semester at the latest.
+(2) The first re-taking of module examinations has to be done 3 weeks after the announcement of the examination results at the earliest, and before the second week of lectures of the following semester at the latest.

 (3) Before re-taking a module examination for the second time, students are given the opportunity to re-take the whole module while successfully completed coursework and examinations are upheld and taken into account.
+The second re-sit examinations are normally held by two examiners, of which at least one has to be a member of the teaching staff of the Friedrich Schiller University Jena.